 Are any labs open Saturdays?

-Yes, both Irving offices and Bedford are open Saturdays 8AM to noon and Midlothian is open 9AM to 1PM.
+Yes, our Irving North office and Bedford location are open Saturdays 8AM to noon.
 Euless is open 8AM to noon on the 1st, 2nd & 3rd Saturdays of the month.

 Do I have to schedule my lab visit?

 In general, we prefer you schedule your lab visit.
 However, most, but not all, offices can take same-day appointments.
 Contact your provider’s office to confirm if same-day appointments are available at your preferred clinic location.

 Who do I contact about a lab bill or reference lab bill question?

 You can call our billing department at (972)-594-1524 or e-mail: RCMrequest@healthcareassociates.com